 And with that came the idea of there being a refuge or safe space for people as they embraced Islam.

-If you fast-forward to our day in time, and think for a moment about the parallel between Dar Al-Arqam, the refuge for new Muslims and the safe space for the people, and what people find in our communities.
+If you fast-forward to our day in time, and think for a moment about the parallel between Dar Al-Arqam, the refuge for converts and the safe space for the people, and what people find in our communities.

 I think, if we’re being honest with ourselves, we can admit that we have a lot of room for improvement to get back to that idea of Dar Al-Arqam, the safe refuge for people as they embraced Islam.

-Because just like people were fleeing from the negative norms in Arabian Peninsula in the sixth century to Islam, there are people embracing Islam today, not only seeking other worldly redemption, and not only seeking theological truth, but also seeking social redemption and social safety.
+Because just like people were fleeing from the negative norms in Arabian Peninsula in the sixth century to Islam, there are converts to Islam today, not only seeking other worldly redemption, and not only seeking theological truth, but also seeking social redemption and social safety.

 So, as they come to the Muslim community, they’re going to be looking for a safe space.

 Reflect for a moment on the idea that the companions could talk to the Prophet about whatever was going on in their life, for better or for worse, and they were met with that beautiful open prophetic heart.

 And reflect for a moment upon the priority that the Prophet put on new Muslims and the sensitivities that they brought with them.
 When he tells our mother, Aisha, in a rigorously authenticated narration, and there is variants of it: